learn-co-students/mod_4_project-chi-sea/README.md

  - "How confident are you in the predictive quality of the results?"
  - "What are some of the things that could cause the results to be wrong?"

-## Grading Rubric

-Online students can find a PDF of the grading rubric for the project [here](TODO). _Note: On-campus students may have different requirements, please speak with your instructor._

 ## Citation